How to build a workshop table

 Underneath the table, position these supports and affix them in place using wood glue and a pair of wooden clamps.

-By gluing together a couple of boards and securing them with some screws, I was able to build a few legs.
+Making legs by gluing a couple of boards together and securing them with some screws.

 Note: The supports in the previous step were made this same way.

-A board was placed on top of the supports and marked underneath to easily assure proper distances between legs.
+Then, place a board on top of the supports and mark underneath to measure and adjust the distance between the legs.

-Next, I secured the legs to the table using the Simpson Tie Plates, and I was pleased to discover that they provided excellent stability, effectively keeping the legs in place.
+Next, you secured the legs to the table using the Simpson Tie Plates, and I was pleased to discover that they provided excellent stability, effectively keeping the legs in place.

-A 1.5" gap was left on the backside of the table to allow space for additional support (shown in a later step).
+You should leave a 1.5" gap on the backside of the table to allow space for additional support (which is specified in a later step).

-Additional supports were added to give rigidity to the legs, front to back.
+This step is used to create stability to the legs, front to back.

 These supports were added to the backside of the legs to resist side-to-side motion.

-I used clamps to align the boards and then marked the spots where I needed to make cuts.
+Use clamps to align the boards and then marked the spots where you needed to make cuts.
 This method is slightly quicker and more convenient than taking precise measurements.

 Step 11: Footholds

-The rod coupling nuts were then pushed into the holes.
-These will hold the feet
+After drilling, insert the rod coupling nuts into the holes; these will secure the feet in place.

 Using bolts, furniture cups, and hot glue, you can create custom leveling feet for the bench.